 - What aspects of the Five Cs did you learn more about through the video?

-- If your state or district has foreign language standards, how do they align with the National Standards for Foreign Language Learning?
+- If your state or district has foreign language standards, how do they align with the World-Readiness Standards for Learning Languages?

 - What aspects of the goal areas and their standards would you like to explore further?